AlexNottaBen/Nail-Salon/README.md

 python3 main.py
 ```

-### NOTE: Use 'python' instead of 'python3' if you use Microsoft Windows.
+### NOTE: Use 'py' instead of 'python3' if you use Microsoft Windows.

 ## Credits